 - A. At a minimum all requests for PUD zoning shall meet those General Requirements as described in Section 3 of this ordinance and the following requirements: - (1.)
-Maximum Residential Densities shall be determined by utilizing the following: - (a.)
-Comprehensive Plan; - (b.)
-Existing zoning district maximum permitted density; and/or - (c.)
-When a proposed PUD is found to be zoned "NU" Non-Urban District and is not density restricted through the Comprehensive Plan, the maximum permitted density shall be without exception, one (1) residential unit per acre for the gross acreage of the proposed PUD property.
+Maximum Residential Densities shall be determined by utilizing the following hierarchical order: - (a.)
+Existing zoning district maximum permitted density; and/or - (b.)
+When a proposed PUD is found to be zoned "NU" Non-Urban District and is not density restricted through the Comprehensive Plan, the maximum permitted density shall be without exception, one (1) residential unit per acre for the gross acreage of the proposed PUD property. - (2.)
+A provision for common open space shall be provided in the PUD at a minimum of 30% of the total site acreage, to be displaced throughout the PUD and not concentrated in one area nor shall it contain only that portion of the proposed PUD that would be considered undevelopable due to topography or any other site specific related matter.
+All common open space areas shall be shown on all preliminary plans, site development plans, site development concept plans, site development section plans,

-(2.)
-Density Bonus